arnneg/CS771/README.md

-This is the public repro for the Final Project Code for CS 771 at UW-Madison.
+This is the public repro containing the Final Project Code for CS 771 at UW-Madison.
+Group members are Juan Pablo Gonzalez-Pereira and Ariana Negreiro.